Renovamen/Text-Classification/notes/datasets.md

 # Datasets

-Here is something about classification datasets.
+Here are some notes of the classification datasets.

 It will be much easier to preprocess and load data via [torchtext](https://github.com/pytorch/text), check out its documentation [here](https://pytorch.org/text/).